2016 NBA Finals: Game 7

+The day before Game 7, Tyronn Lue took the Cavs to San Quentin prison.
+They walked past the electric chair and spoke to inmates, and then Lue told the team: "That's pressure—not a Game 7."

 This season's Finals marked the first time in NBA history in which both teams entered Game 7 with the same total points scored through six games (610 points each).
 The Cavaliers defeated the Warriors 93–89 in Game 7 to win the series 4–3.
 The game was close, with 20 lead changes and 11 ties.
 This was the only game in the series to have a final margin of fewer than 10 points.
 At halftime, the Warriors led 49–42.
 In the second half, the Cavaliers outscored the Warriors 51–40 as the Warriors failed to score a basket during the last 4:39 of the game.
 In the closing minutes of the fourth quarter, LeBron James delivered what became known as "The Block" on a layup attempt by Andre Iguodala with the score tied at 89 and 1:50 remaining in the game.
 It is considered to be one of James's greatest clutch moments, and his performance across the series—the only time in which a single player has led both teams in points, assists, steals, and blocks—is considered to be one of the best in NBA Finals history.
 This is cited both as a key sequence in deciding the outcome of the game, and as one of the most clutch defensive plays in NBA history.
 After the game ended, James remarked to ESPN, "Iguodala is a bad motherfucker!
 I had to go chase it down."
 James later recalled to Cleveland.com, "I was just like do not give up on the play.
 If you got an opportunity, just try to make this play.
 I was also thinking like, 'J.R., please don't foul him.
 I know I'm right there, I can get it, I can get it.'
 I was like, 'J.R., don't foul him, and Bron, get the ball before it hit the backboard.'
 And we did that."

 Mike Breen, who called the Finals for ESPN on ABC, added: "It's just another example of how he's just not going to let them lose.
 That was the thought as well after he blocked the shot: This guy is just not going to let this team lose tonight."
 (Note: It was the Cavs' 110th game since the start of training camp, adding up preseason, regular-season and postseason contests, and James was playing in the 45th minute of the 47 he would log in Game 7 when he made The Block.)